 In previous versions of WebLogic Server, processing was performed in multiple execute queues.
 Different classes of work were executed in different queues, based on priority and ordering requirements, and to avoid deadlocks.
-See "Using the WebLogic 8.1 Thread Pool Model" on page B-1.
+See Appendix B, "Using the WebLogic 8.1 Thread Pool Model.".